FennaKort/verdantia-site/README.txt

 - resized all images according to design specs
 - replaced outer divs on services page with section elements for improved semantic html

 22 Feb 25.
-Damon worked on form, button links, and form css.
+Damon worked on form html, button links html, and form css.

 25 Feb 25.
 Fenna
 - adjusted fieldsets and item order for form